TheWeiHu/erdos_selfridge_spencer_games/README.md

 Summary:

-- Using Monte Carlo Self-Play to train an agent that acts both as a defender and an attacker.
+- Using Monte Carlo Tree Search enabled self-play to train an agent that acts both as a defender and an attacker.
-- Using reinforcement learning to train attackers to target suboptimal defenders (nearsighted / farsighted).
+- Applying traditional reinforcement learning techniques to train attackers to target suboptimal defenders (nearsighted / farsighted).

 This project has been ongoing since September 2018, under the supervision of Professor [Lucia Moura](http://www.site.uottawa.ca/~lucia/), and Professor [Yongyi Mao](http://www.site.uottawa.ca/~yymao/index_main.html).